7 Night Rhone River Cruise

 |Category D - Upper Deck cabin w/ french balcony|

-REGULAR Rate includes: cruise and port taxes, listed INCLUDED excursions and a beverage package - Soft Drinks, as well as tea and coffee specialties, Beer, sparkling white wine, Cremant and Prosecco (in a glass), as well as open wines and daily recommendations from the wine menu (by the glass), Cocktails and long drinks throughout the day and evening.
+REGULAR Rate includes: cruise and port taxes, 1 excursion and a beverage package - Soft Drinks, as well as tea and coffee specialties, Beer, sparkling white wine, as well as open wines and daily recommendations from the wine menu (by the glass), Cocktails and long drinks throughout the day and evening.
 Sightseeing excursions are not included and can be booked onboard the ship.

 Cabins are Cat D with